Baboon

 In general, each male can mate with any female; the mating order among the males depends partly on their social rank.
 Females typically give birth after a six-month gestation, usually to one infant.
 The females tend to be the primary caretaker of the young, although several females may share the duties for all of their offspring.
 Offspring are weaned after about a year.
 They reach sexual maturity around five to eight years.
 Males leave their birth group, usually before they reach sexual maturity, whereas most females stay in the same group for their lives.
-Baboons in captivity live up to 45 years, while in the wild they average between 20 to 30 years.
+Baboons in captivity live up to 45 years, while in the wild they average between 20 and 30 years.

 Taxonomy

 Six species of Papio are recognized, although there is some disagreement about whether they are really full species or subspecies.